 The shrimp are headless Key West Pink Shrimp.
 They are fully shelled and ready to cook or to be peeled and deveined once you receive them!

 Unless otherwise stated, our Scallops are considered Sea Scallops.
 The difference in the two are the size and location for harvesting.

 They are also considered to be “Dry” scallops because they have not been treated with STPP (Sodium tripolyphosphate).

 Yes!
-We have Opilio Snow Crab and King Crab and will have that available on our website shortly.
+We have Opilio Snow Crab and King Crab.

 No, we do not recommend freezing any of the salad products that we have.
 They have a best-by date stamped on them and should be refrigerated and enjoyed prior to that date.